-Many species of wildlife rely on agricultural lands, especially pastures and woody vegetation in fallow areas, abandoned fields, field borders, wetlands and riparian corridors.
-Some species even rely on more developed lands in residential and urban areas.
-Most agricultural areas and developed areas are in valley bottoms and floodplains.
-A map on the following page shows the extensive coverage of agricultural and developed lands and illustrates that there are many examples of biodiversity occurrences in and around these areas in the CFA.
-Maintaining natural vegetation within agricultural areas is a priority for SGCN associated with these habitats.
+Many species of wildlife rely on agricultural lands, especially pastures and woody vegetation in fallow areas, abandoned fields, field borders, wetlands, and riparian corridors.
+Some species even rely on habitat in more developed lands in residential and urban areas.
+Most agricultural lands and developed areas are in valley bottoms and floodplains.
+The map that follows shows the location of agricultural and developed habitats and illustrates that there are many examples of biodiversity occurrences in and around agricultural areas in the CFA.
+Maintaining pastures, fallow fields, woody vegetation, wetlands, and riparian corridors is a priority for SGCN associated with these agricultural habitats.

-Pastures and hayfields in agricultural lands, along with adjacent areas of natural vegetation in and around adjacent forests and woodlots, hedgerows, fallow areas, ponds, wetlands and streams provide valuable habitat for several priority grassland bird species in the CFA.
+Agricultural lands including cultivated crops, pastures and hayfields, along with adjacent areas of natural vegetation in and around adjacent forests and woodlots, hedgerows, fallow areas, ponds, wetlands and streams provide valuable habitat for several priority grassland bird species in the CFA, and Virginia Bigeared Bat.
 The following is a list of priority SGCN in the CFA associated with agricultural habitats.
-Developed areas also provide important habit, most notably for the Chimney Swift.
+Developed areas also provide important habit, most notably for the Chimney Swift and Barn Owl.